-If you have an organizational account, you can modify your first and last name, email address, password, security question and answer, language, units, the page that appears each time you sign in to the site (start page), communication preferences, linked accounts, and multifactor authentication.
+If you have an organizational account, you can modify your first and last name, password, security question and answer, language, units, the page that appears each time you sign in to the site (start page), communication preferences, linked accounts, and multifactor authentication.
 You might also be allowed to edit your biographical information and who can see your profile depending on the security settings for your organization.
 Only administrators of your organization can modify your email address.
 If you have an enterprise login, you can update your first and last name, biographical information, who can see your profile, language, and units.
 If you have a public account, you can update your first and last name, email address, biographical information, password, security question and answer, who can see your profile, language, region, units, and communication preferences.
 If you have a public account you created with your social network credentials, you can update your first and last name, email address, biographical information, who can see your profile, language, region, units, and communication preferences.

 No account type can modify the user name.

-To modify your profile, verify that you are signed in, click your name from the top of the site, and click the My Profile link.
+To modify your profile, verify that you are signed in, click your name at the top of the site, and click the My Profile link.
 This opens your profile page.
 Click the Edit my profile button and update one of the settings below.